top of page

 The Committee for Justice recently submitted comprehensive comments to the White House Office of Science and Technology Policy (OSTP) in response to its Request for Information on Accelerating the American Scientific Enterprise.
 At stake is nothing less than whether the United States will restore—or continue to erode—the institutional foundations that made it the world’s leading innovation economy.

-For decades, American scientific leadership rested on a simple but powerful framework: targeted public investment in basic research paired with strong intellectual property rights, decentralized markets, entrepreneurial risk-taking, and competition driven by entry and innovation.
-That framework produced transformative breakthroughs in medicine, computing, energy, and manufacturing—breakthroughs that improved lives, expanded choice, and lowered prices over time through innovation-driven competition.
+For decades, American scientific leadership rested on a simple but powerful framework.
+This framework included targeted public investment in basic research, strong intellectual property rights, decentralized markets, entrepreneurial risk-taking, and competition driven by entry and innovation.
+Together, these elements produced transformative breakthroughs in medicine, computing, energy, and manufacturing.
+These breakthroughs improved lives, expanded choice, and lowered prices over time through innovation-driven competition.

-CFJ’s submission explains that many of today’s challenges in science and technology are not the result of too little federal involvement, but of policies that weaken incentives to invest in turning discoveries into real-world products.
-Unstable patent rights, administrative overreach, price controls and reference pricing schemes, activist antitrust enforcement, and “access” or “reasonable price” mandates imposed at early stages of research all make it harder to attract the private capital needed to commercialize scientific breakthroughs.
-When investment declines, fewer new products reach the market, competition weakens, and consumers ultimately pay the price.
+CFJ’s submission explains that many of today’s challenges in science and technology are not due to too little federal involvement.
+Instead, they stem from policies that weaken incentives to invest in turning discoveries into real-world products.
+Unstable patent rights, administrative overreach, price controls, reference pricing schemes, activist antitrust enforcement, and “access” or “reasonable price” mandates imposed at early stages of research all hinder the attraction of private capital needed to commercialize scientific breakthroughs.
+When investment declines, fewer new products reach the market.
+This weakens competition, and ultimately, consumers pay the price.

-CFJ’s message to OSTP is clear: the United States did not become the world’s innovation leader through centralized planning or regulatory micromanagement.
+CFJ’s message to OSTP is clear: The United States did not become the world’s innovation leader through centralized planning or regulatory micromanagement.
 It succeeded by securing property rights, respecting market discovery, and allowing entrepreneurs to take risks.
-Reaffirming those principles is essential to accelerating scientific progress, strengthening competition, and ensuring that the benefits of innovation reach all Americans.
+Reaffirming these principles is essential to accelerating scientific progress, strengthening competition, and ensuring that the benefits of innovation reach all Americans.

 Contact Us